Speciality: Ophthalmology (Medical)

 The increasing medical workload within ophthalmology now gives the option for doctors to train specifically in its medical aspects and to benefit from the same core medical training that other medical specialities receive.
 Consequently, this gives the patient the opportunity to be managed by an ophthalmic physician trained in all aspects of their care, rather than being co-managed by ophthalmology and another medical specialty.

 Trainees are expected to achieve competency in the recognition, diagnosis and management of all the common medical conditions affecting vision as well as developing awareness and some management expertise of the rarer ones.
-As such during the four year medical ophthalmology training programme it is expected that the medical ophthalmology registrar will build on the general history taking competencies developed during foundation and core medical training as well as develop the specific skills needed to take an adequate visual system history.
+As such during the five year medical ophthalmology training programme it is expected that the medical ophthalmology registrar will build on the general history taking competencies developed during foundation and internal medicine training as well as develop the specific skills needed to take an adequate visual system history.

 Medical ophthalmology overlaps with many other specialties such as ophthalmology, dermatology, diabetes and endocrinology, infectious diseases, medical genetics, neurology, neurosurgery, rheumatology and stroke medicine.
 Leadership skills and the ability to work as a member of a team are important attributes.

 Medical Opthalmology training is provided as a Scottish wide programme, ensuring optimal access to the range of subspecialty experience available.
-Placements across Scotland are managed by the North Deanery.
+Placements across Scotland are managed by the West Deanery.
+Most trainees will spend their entire training in one region

 The medical specialties are extremely welcoming to medical ophthalmology trainees and trainees are encouraged to participate fully in their clinics.

-In both Aberdeen and Glasgow, medical students rotate through ophthalmology during term time and trainees are expected to teach within the clinic setting and with delivering more formal teaching.
+In both Edinburgh and Glasgow, medical students rotate through ophthalmology during term time and trainees are expected to teach within the clinic setting and with delivering more formal teaching.
 Medical ophthalmology trainees also assist with training nurses, optometrists and FY2 doctors.
-There are opportunities to receive more formal training in teaching through the University of Aberdeen.
+There are opportunities to receive more formal training in teaching.

 There is a steep learning curve when starting medical ophthalmology and trainers are very aware and accommodating of this.
 The nature of the small specialty means that trainers take a lot of interest in trainees and are very supportive of their educational needs.
 This support has helped in ensuring that to date, all trainees have passed the relevant exams and those who have completed the programme have been appointed to consultant posts.